greglook/solanum/README.md

 The `defaults` section of the config provides common attributes to apply to every event.
 This can be used to provide a common TTL, tags, and more.

+**Note:** attributes specified on the command line take precedence over these global defaults.
+In particular, this means that a custom hostname _must_ be set on the command line to take effect.

 ### Sources

 A _source_ is a record which implements a `collect-events` method to return